-The longest train in Germany is weird – at 1,400 km, it’s substantially longer than the country itself.
-On the map, the reason is obvious – it takes a huge C shaped route.
-(It also doubles back on itself at one point in order to reach Stuttgart).
+The longest train in Germany was weird – at 1,400 km, it’s substantially longer than the country itself.
+On the map, the reason is obvious – it took a huge C-shaped route.
+(It also doubled back on itself at one point in order to reach Stuttgart).

-You’re not meant to take the IC 2216 all the way from north east to south west – there are much more direct options available.
-Instead, it’s for people who want to travel to these major cities.
-They could run two separate trains – say, Offenburg-Dusseldorf and Griefswald-Cologne – but making it a single route means passengers benefit from a bit more flexibility and helps DB use its rolling stock more effectively.
+You weren’t meant to take the IC 2216 all the way from north-east to south-west anyway – there are much more direct options available.
+Instead, it was for people who wanted to travel to these major cities.
+They could run two separate trains – say, Offenburg-Dusseldorf and Griefswald-Cologne – but making it a single route meant passengers benefited from a bit more flexibility.

 Once a day though, this TGV avoids this faff by stopping in the suburb of Juvisy and turning around without going into the centre.
-This lets passengers travel direct between the coasts and reduces the traffic through Paris’s terminals in the rush hour.
-The exact length of this route isn’t clear, but Wikipedia says it’s about 1,130 km.
+This lets passengers travel direct between the coasts and reduces the traffic through Paris’s terminals during rush hour.
+The exact length of this route isn’t clear, but Wikipedia says it’s about 1,190km.